dbushell/docker-wordpress-scripts/README.md

 npx dws destroy
 ```

 Stop and remove all containers for this project leaving no trace in Docker.
-The database and WordPress content will persist in your repo so the `npx dws up` command will restore the project (you may need to reactive yout theme).
+The database and WordPress content directories will persist in your repo.
+Unless delete, the `init` command can restore the project.

 ### eject